Dunsin-cyber/vercel-ai-gateway/README.md

 1. **Import Your Repository**
    - Go to [Vercel Dashboard](https://vercel.com/new)
    - Click "Import Project"
-   - Select your Git repository (GitHub, GitLab, or Bitbucket)
+   - Select your Git repository

 2. **Configure Environment Variables**
    - During import or in Project Settings → Environment Variables